Iranian Parliament religious minority reserved seats

-There are five reserved seats in the Iranian Parliament for the religious minorities.
-After the Persian Constitutional Revolution, the Constitution of 1906 provided for reserved Parliamentary seats granted to the recognized religious minorities, a provision maintained after the 1979 Iranian Revolution.
+There are five reserved seats in the Iranian Parliament (Majlis) for the religious minorities.
+After the Persian Constitutional Revolution, the Constitution of 1906 provided for reserved parliamentary seats granted to the recognized religious minorities, a provision maintained after the 1979 Iranian Revolution.
 There are two seats for Armenians and one for each other minority: Assyrians, Jews and Zoroastrians.
 Given that the Bahá'í Faith is not recognized, they do not have seats in the parliament.
 Sunni Muslims have no specific reserved seats, but can take part in the ordinary election process at all constitutional levels.
-Sunni members of parliament are mostly from areas with strong Sunni ethnic minorities like Baluchistan.
+Sunni members of parliament are mostly from areas with strong Sunni ethnic minorities like Kurdistan and Baluchistan.

 List

 List of minority MPs in recent Majlis: